dr-mushtaq/Academic-writing/Research Paper/Writing Problem Statements.md

 9. Conveyance of more than the gathering of descriptive data providing a “snapshot.
 10. he problem must be challenging and original, but also potentially achievable by your team.
 11. The problem must not be incremental.
 In other words, don't try to address a small change or advance on an existing study that leads to no new scientific insight.
 This could be damaging to your and your team's reputation, and will likely not lead to a meaningful publication.
+12. Developing a ‘good' research problem statement, therefore, involves systematic planning and setting time-based, realistic objectives.
+Your problem has to be achievable

 ## **✅ Key Guidelines to Writing Problem Statements**